 One of TRPC’s duties is allocating federal transportation funds specifically set aside for the MPO to distribute to priority projects in the region.
 Currently, those funds fall into three specific federal programs:

 Regional Surface Transportation Program (STP): The Surface Transportation Program (STP) provides federal funding for a wide array of transportation needs.
-Since 1998 TRPC has directed these funds to priority multi-modal projects that improve the safety, efficiency, and/or preservation of the existing transportation system.
+Since 1998, TRPC has directed these funds to priority multi-modal projects that improve the safety, efficiency, and/or preservation of the existing transportation system.

 Congestion Mitigation & Air Quality Improvement Program (CMAQ): This program invests in projects that reduce regulated criteria air pollutants from transportation sources.
 Funds are available for areas designated under the National Ambient Air Quality Standards as non-attainment or maintenance areas.
 The urbanized area of the Thurston Region is currently classified as a limited maintenance area for PM10 (particulate matter 10 microns or less in diameter).
-TRPC is required to direct these funds towards cost-effective emission reduction and congestion mitigation activities that provide air quality benefits.
+TRPC is required to direct these funds toward cost-effective emission reduction and congestion mitigation activities that provide air quality benefits.